nategphillips/natex/README.md

         natex-lualatex.pdf   The package documentation in PDF format. natex-lualatex.tex   The master file that produced natex-lualatex.pdf. natex-pdflatex/
-        natex-lualatex.sty   The pdfLaTeX version of the package itself. natex-lualatex.pdf   The package documentation in PDF format. natex-lualatex.tex   The master file that produced natex-pdflatex.pdf.
+        natex-pdflatex.sty   The pdfLaTeX version of the package itself. natex-pdflatex.pdf   The package documentation in PDF format. natex-pdflatex.tex   The master file that produced natex-pdflatex.pdf.